Taxi Dispatch ,

 Real-life examples: How one canceled ride ruins everything

-The customer books a ride, it shows the driver is 5 minutes away, hence, decides to wait and track the driver's location.
+At that moment, timing matters more than price.
+The customer books a ride, sees the driver is five minutes away, and decides to wait while tracking the vehicle on the map.

-Now, 5 minutes have passed.
-The customer again tracks the driver.
-The driver who was approaching him before suddenly seemed to have stopped moving.
+Five minutes pass.
+The customer checks again.
+The driver who was approaching earlier has stopped moving.

 Reasons why drivers cancel passengers’ rides